-The funding will include base components calculated using student enrolments and loading components to provide additional resources based on student and school characteristics.
+Funding in 2018 continues to be directed to students and schools requiring the most support, with school allocations calculated using the needs-based funding model used in 2017.
+The funding model includes base components calculated using student enrolments and loading components to provide additional resources based on student and school characteristics.

-Independent Public Schools must establish an agreement with their School Council and all other state schools are to enter into an agreement with the Director-General of the Department of Education and Training (DET).
+Independent Public Schools must establish an agreement with their school council and all other state schools are to enter into an agreement with the Director-General of the Department of Education (DoE).

 Schools will publish their agreements on their websites so that the community can see how this funding is being used.

 Schools have the flexibility and autonomy to decide how the funding should be invested.
 Student performance is measured throughout the year and schools are required to demonstrate to the school community how the extra funding is helping to maximise learning outcomes for students.

 Schools will report to their communities each year on the success of their school improvement initiatives which utilise I4S funding.

 Principals decide the best way of communicating this information to the school community.

 Schools may choose to engage with the department's Standards of Evidence to enhance review processes and consider submitting an evidence in progress snapshot for feedback and consideration for publication on the Evidence Hub website to share evidence of improvement.
 Information for schools regarding these reporting options are available on OnePortal.

 Indicative Investing for Success school funding allocations are communicated to schools in September-October each year with allocations finalised in Term 1 of the payment year.
 Further information on the allocations and how these are calculated are available to schools on OnePortal.
 Principals may choose to share this information with their school communities in a variety of forums.